UniMath/agda-unimath/src/foundation/extensions-spans.lagda.md

     right-map-left-extend-equiv-arrow-span
 ```

-### Extensions of spans with fixed domain and codomain by equivalences of arrows on the right
+### Extensions of spans by equivalences of arrows on the right

 Consider a span `s` given by